Moist and sweet pumpkin cupcakes with an easy cream cheese frosting. These cupcakes are perfect for pumpkin lovers!

 In fact, cupcakes are one of my favorite things to bake.
 I bake them for coworkers, family, sometimes just because I feel like baking.
 So this past weekend I felt like it was time to start working on some of my own cupcake recipes for the blog.
 I figured the perfect place to start would be with one of my favorite things ever – PUMPKIN!

-If you don’t have a piping bag and tip you can use a bag with the corner snipped off or even a knife to frost these cupcakes.
-I brought a batch of these to a family get together this past week and everyone loved them.
+If you don’t have a piping bag and tip you can use a ziplock bag with the corner snipped off or even a knife to frost these cupcakes.
+I took a batch of these to a family get together this past week and everyone loved them.
 I guarantee anyone else who loves pumpkin will love these too!

 - 1 and ½ cups (190 grams) all-purpose flour (spooned and leveled)